James Rodway

-James Rodway (February 27, 1848 – November 19, 1926) was an eminent British-born Guyanese historian, botanist and novelist.
-Widely credited as Guyana's premier historian, Rodway helped to establish national institutions such as the Royal Agricultural and Commercial Society of British Guiana and the British Guiana Museum.
+James Rodway (February 27, 1848 – November 19, 1926) was a British-born historian, botanist and novelist of British Guiana.
+Considered British Guiana's premier historian, Rodway helped to establish national institutions such as the Royal Agricultural and Commercial Society of British Guiana and the British Guiana Museum.
 A Fellow of the Linnean Society, in later years he served as Editor of the colony's literary and scientific journal, Timehri.

 Rodway is the namesake of both a sub-species of Violaceous Euphonia – Euphonia Violacea Rodwayi, as named by Thomas Edward Penard – and the Gold Tetra, or Hemigrammus Rodwayi, named by Marion Durbin Ellis.

 A History of British Guiana, from 1668 to the Present Time, Guiana: British, Dutch and French and Hand-book of British Guiana are considered some of Rodway's major works.
 In Guiana Wilds: A Story Of Two Women (1899), Rodway's only novel, is noted as one of the earliest works of fiction to emerge from the nation.

+Rodway's works were instrumental in aiding the case for the British government against Venezuela during the Venezuelan Crisis of 1895.